Convention & Visitors Bureau

 • East Boulder Community Park An episode of "Top Chef" Season 15 was filmed here, and it’s the perfect spot for a foodie picnic, with some of the best views of the Flatirons around.
 Spread out your gourmet provisions from Cured, and enjoy.

-• Beer Tasting You’ll want to duck into at least a few of Boulder’s 21 craft breweries while you’re here — or maybe you’ll do the whole Beer Trail.
-Prefer to earn your beer?
-Try Brewhouse Yoga at Sanitas Brewing on Tuesday evenings.
+• Beer Tasting You’ll want to duck into at least a few of Boulder’s 22 craft breweries while you’re here.

 • Blackbelly Market Boulder is home to Top Chef champion Hosea Rosenberg, whose restaurant-and-butcher-shop duo draws a loyal following.
 Head to the pleasant patio for happy hour and order up some charcuterie and oysters.
 Or try his second restaurant, Santo, inspired by Northern New Mexican cuisine.
 The margs are to die for.

 • The Flatirons Time to get some fresh air, fresh views and amazing scenery — in Boulder, these are all right in the city limits.
 Bring your camera, and stop in the Ranger Cottage at Chautauqua Trailhead for suggested hikes (a network of trails of every level leave from here).

 • Tangerine A fresh breakfast at this locals' favorite will have you fueled up for the day.
-Try the trout and apple benedict or the caprese omelet.
+Try the salmon caper benedict or the caprese omelet.

 • Bike Boulder Creek Path Burn some calories on a leisurely bike ride.
 Bike shops all over town rent bikes or you can check one out from B-Cycle’s bike sharing stations.
 Cruise down the Boulder Creek Path.
 Up for more adventure?
 Go mountain biking like Gail Simmons did on her day off: